-In addition to impressive growth in net collections across the board, NWP also benefited from key performance indicators that can be directly traced back to full integration and improved efficiency (see the comparison below).
+In addition to impressive growth in net collections across the board, Avero also benefited from key performance indicators that can be directly traced back to full integration and improved efficiency.

-Lastly, thanks to the improvements provided by the end-to-end platform, NWP was able to dramatically increase its output.
-The lab submitted 22 percent more claims (adjusted for growth) then the previous year.
+Lastly, thanks to the improvements provided by the end-to-end platform, Avero was able to dramatically increase its output.
+The lab submitted 22 percent more claims (adjusted for growth) than the previous year.

 The reality is that several industry challenges and pressures exist and the time to act is now for pathology, clinical, and reference labs.
 By acting now, they can unlock their true potential and not only survive but grow and thrive despite the present threats with a robust and future-ready all-in-one LIS & RCM solution.

-The right laboratory billing system solution will include automatic coding and billing, and secure payment processing via an online portal.
+The right RCM solution will include automatic coding and billing, and secure payment processing via an online portal.
 It will have the capability to handle vast amounts of data and turn that data into currency as the platform teaches itself in real-time and gradually becomes more efficient.

 RCM Wish List:

-With a future-ready LIS & RCM laboratory operating platform, labs can enhance their operations in the following ways:
+With a future-ready LIS & RCM laboratory informatics platform, labs can enhance their RCM process in the following ways:

 - Gain full control and transparency of operations and finances.

-- Capture valuable and accurate information needed for billing on the front-end such as address validation, demographic check, insurance discovery, eligibility verification, prior authorization acquisition, and dynamic procedure send-out logistics, all while utilizing real-time integration and automation.
+- Capture valuable and accurate information needed for laboratory billing on the front end such as address validation, demographic check, insurance discovery, eligibility verification, prior authorization acquisition, and dynamic procedure send-out logistics, all while utilizing real-time integration and automation.